learncodingMT/iLearning---Community-Driven-Question-and-Answer-Platform/README.md

-# MT-Discuss - Discussion Forum Platform
+# iLearning: Community Driven Question & Answer Platform

-MT-Discuss is a web-based discussion forum that enables users to ask questions, share knowledge, and participate in community discussions.
+iLearning is a web-based discussion forum that enables users to ask questions, share knowledge, and participate in community discussions.
 The platform is inspired by Stack Overflow and provides category-based discussions, user authentication, thread creation, answers, and search functionality.

 ---